limitedeternity/VK-SavedImagesDownloader/README.md

 ###### About
 You have a lot of great pictures that you have been saving for years?
 Back them up on your hard drive!

+This script can be really useful for those who have a lot of pictures that need to be saved.

 ###### Requirements
 - **Python 3.5**